Jed York: Leeds United F.C.

-On 24 May 2018, English football club Leeds United announced that 49ers Enterprises had bought shares in the club to become a minority investor.
+On May 24, 2018, English football club Leeds United announced that 49ers Enterprises had bought shares in the club to become a minority investor.
 49ers Enterprises is the business arm of the San Francisco 49ers.
 In July 2023, it was announced that 49ers Enterprises had purchased the remaining 56 per cent of shares from Andrea Radrizzani.

 Rangers F.C.

-On 30 May 2025, it was announced that 49ers Enterprises had purchased a majority stake in Scottish football club Rangers.
+On May 30, 2025, it was announced that 49ers Enterprises had purchased a majority stake in Scottish football club Rangers.

 Personal life

-York and his wife, Danielle, have two sons; the family resides in Los Altos Hills, California.
-York is the son of 49ers chairpeople Denise DeBartolo York and John York, and has two sisters.
-His brother Tony died on December 8, 2018, at age 35.
-York has served as chairman of the Silicon Valley Leadership Group's board of directors since 2023.
+York is the son of 49ers chairpeople Denise DeBartolo York and John York.
+He has two sisters.
+His brother, Tony, died on December 8, 2018, at age 35.

+York and his wife, Danielle Belluomini York, have two sons.
+York filed for divorce from his wife in May 2026.

+On August 23, 2026, York was arrested in East Palestine, Ohio, on suspicion of engaging in prostitution.
+The prostitution charges were later lowered to a single charge of disorderly conduct, and York pled no contest to all charges.
+He was sentenced to one day in jail and ordered to pay a $150 fine for disorderly conduct, along with a $1,000 fine for possessing criminal tools.